 Your agent will be able to view your detailed property information and submit checks and challenges on your behalf.
 You’ll also receive messages from the VOA if your agent does submit a check or challenge.

-If you appoint an agent just for a check but want them to later submit a challenge for you, you’ll need to remember to change this setting or the challenge will be invalid.
+If you appoint an agent just for a check but want them to later submit a challenge for you, you’ll need to reappoint the agent with the correct permissions.

 If you want to dis-instruct your agent, you’ll need to contact the VOA.